Chart Color Schemes

 West Pennant Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 West Pennant Hills has a high level of cultural diversity, with 41.5% of its population born overseas and 40.1% speaking a language other than English at home.
-Christianity is the predominant religion in West Pennant Hills, comprising 53.2% of the population.
-Hinduism is notably overrepresented compared to Greater Sydney, making up 5.9% of West Pennant Hills' population.
+The predominant religion in West Pennant Hills is Christianity, comprising 53.2% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 5.9% versus 5.2%.

 Frequently Asked Questions - Diversity